KarryRen/Karry-Studies-AI/Networks/README.md

 # Networks

 ## Finance Transformer (FiT)

 > A new **Plug-and-Play module** for **Finance Cross-Section Feature** Extraction.

 ### What is Cross-Section Feature ?

-Cross-Section feature refers to the observed values of the **same feature of a group of samples** reflecting an aggregate **at the same time cross-section**, and is one of the common types of sample data.
+Cross-Section feature refers to the observed values of the **same feature of a group of samples** reflecting an aggregate **at the same time cross-section and is one of the common types of sample data.

 Cross-section data are generally characterized by the following:
 - It is characterized at one point in time, with **no temporal information**.